 Acquired: Signed with the Eskimos on Sept.
 17, 2012 after his rights were traded to Edmonton from Saskatchewan along with a 2013 fourth round pick in the CFL Canadian Draft in exchange for import wide receiver Greg Carr and a 2013 fifth round pick in the CFL Canadian Draft.

-2014: O'Donnell played both right guard and right tackle in the first five games of the season.
+2014: O'Donnell played both right guard and right tackle in seven games this the season.
+O'Donnell made his first start of the season at right guard in Week 8 against Ottawa.

 2013: (Edmonton) In 18 games (18 starts) O'Donnell started eight games at left guard and 10 games at right tackle.
 O'Donnell won the Eskimos Offensive Lineman of the Year.